-The purpose of this Performance Measure (PM) is to demonstrate the value of Sierra ecosystem resources in reducing the effects of climate change.
+The purpose of this Performance Measure (PM) is to demonstrate the value of ecosystem resources in SNC’s service area in reducing the effects of climate change.
 Potential project types can include forest management, forest conservation, and reforestation projects.
 The carbon reductions included in this performance measure will be developed using FIA (Forest Inventory and Analysis) data as applied to the requirements of the California Global Warming Solutions Act (AB 32).

 Likely Project Categories

 This PM would likely be applicable for projects in the following two categories:

 Guidance on Applying this PM to Your Project

 The following is a recommended approach to collecting data and reporting on this PM.
 If your project requires unique steps or considerations, please discuss them with your SNC project manager.

 Data collection methods and calculated carbon reductions will vary by project, and should conform to industry protocols such as those used by FIA.
 The relevant protocols are described in the “Other” section below.

 You are asked to document accepted reductions by providing:

 - A copy of the FIA methodology used to calculate total tons of carbon sequestered or carbon release avoided, and the relevant time period it is applied to; or,